dpays/esteem8app.github.io/docs/work-the-system/strategies/development-strategies/Developement-strategy.md

   * "esteem8-new-features" (new features channel for developpers)
   * Other tag (channel) can be open as needed
 * Open ESTEEM8 publications in-app used (Native publications integration where comments are by exemple a feature proposal and also purpose to up-vote the publication in question.
 Interactions on these they will add value to application on the steem network.)
+  * "ESTEEM8 Tags proposal" (This is a publication where comments are first content type (Image, Video, ...)
+Then second level comment that are posted represent the tag proposed, they will be sorted by value and displayed in a third tabs in "select-tag-dialog")
   * "ESTEEM8 Features proposal"
   * "ESTEEM8 Discussions"
   * "ESTEEM8 Feedbacks"